johnkerl/miller/docs6b/docs/programming-language.md

 ## Out-of-stream variables, begin, and end

 Above we saw that your expression is executed once per record -- if a file has a million records, your expression will be executed a million times, once for each record.
 But you can mark statements to only be executed once, either before the record stream begins, or after the record stream is ended.
-If you know about `AWK <https://en.wikipedia.org/wiki/AWK>`_, you might have noticed that Miller's programming language is loosely inspired by it, including the ``begin`` and ``end`` statements.
+If you know about [AWK](https://en.wikipedia.org/wiki/AWK), you might have noticed that Miller's programming language is loosely inspired by it, including the ``begin`` and ``end`` statements.

 Above we also saw that names like ``$quantity`` are bound to each record in turn.